-14.1 Shariah Governance Structure
+14.0 Shariah Governance Structure

-A Shariah governance framework is put in place in the organisational structure of the Group for its Islamic banking operations, which includes establishment of the Shariah Committee in line with the requirement of Section 3(5)(b) of The IBA and BNM's "Shariah Governance Framework for Islamic Financial Institutions".
-The Bank's Shariah Governance Structure leverages on the Group's shared platforms such as Group Risk Management Department, Group Compliance Department, and Group Internal Audit Division for key Shariah functions.
+A Shariah governance framework is put in place in the organisational structure of the Group for its Islamic banking operations, which includes establishment of the Shariah Committee for AmIslamic Bank ("The Bank") in line with the requirement of Bank Negara Malaysia's "Shariah Governance Framework for Islamic Financial Institutions".
+The Bank has continued to enhance its overall Shariah governance in line with the regulatory policies as a prudential measure.